Virtual course programme for Unite! students

 If you are already a member of TU Darmstadt please register as usual directly via TUCaN for you desired courses!

 Do you have any further questions?
 Please feel free to contact us by email any time: firstname.lastname@example.org-…

 What is Unite! and where can I find more information?

-Alongside TU Darmstadt as the coordinator, also includes Aalto University (Finland), KTH Royal Institute of Technology (Sweden), Grenoble Institute of Technology (France), Politecnico di Torino (Italy), Universitat Politècnica de Catalunya (Spain) and Universidade de Lisboa (Portugal).
+consists of TU Darmstadt as coordinator, Aalto University (Finland), KTH Royal Institute of Technology (Sweden), Grenoble Institute of Technology (France), Politecnico Di Torino (Italy), the Universitat Politècnica de Catalunya (Spain) and the Universidade de Lisboa (Portugal).
 In addition, Graz University of Technology (Austria) and Wroclaw University of Science and Technology (Poland) will join the Unite! network this year.
 Unite!
 (University Network for Innovation, Technology and Engineering)

-The nine partner universities aim to use the European University to create a trans-European campus for students and researchers with the involvement of regions and companies.
-The partners have a total of 167,000 students, already cooperate closely in more than 80 EU projects and have exchanged more than 2,000 students in the past five years.
-The alliance has set itself the goal of combining courses for the benefit of students, breaking down existing technical and administrative hurdles, and thus significantly increasing student mobility.
-Research will also benefit from the conditions created for larger and easier cooperation, which will strengthen the competitiveness of the European Higher Education Area overall.
+As a European University, the nine partner universities are hard at work to create a trans-European campus for students and scientists including regions and enterprises.
+Between them, they have 167,000 students; they already cooperate closely in more than 80 EU projects and have exchanged more than 2,000 students in the past five years.
+The Alliance’ goal is to bundle joint study opportunities to the benefit of students, to reduce technical and administrative obstacles and by doing so to increase student mobility significantly.
+Research is also to benefit from these extended and simplified cooperation conditions; thus, strengthening the competitiveness of the European environment of higher education.